GoodchildTrevor/Ballot_processing/README.md

 # Ballot_processing

-This Python script provides a comprehensive solution for data cleaning, transformation, and aggregation using Pandas and Openpyxl libraries.
+This Python script provides a solution for data cleaning, transformation, and aggregation using Pandas and Openpyxl libraries.
 The script processes input data, cleanses it using the replacer function, calculates points, aggregates them, and then stores the results in an Excel file.

 # How it Works
 In the first part of the script, we iterate over df_original dataframe items.
-For each non-null value in each column, we populate the df_second dataframe with specific data, including user names, best values, and a constant point value of 1.
+For each non-null value in each column, we populate the df_second dataframe with specific data, including user names, values, and a point value.
 The script uses the nomination list to format the column names.
 The count_nomination is used to keep track of the current row index in df_second.

 In the second part, we iterate over the data items.
 We create a new dataframe df_movies with users, movies, and points.